Burma campaign: Northern and Yunnan front 1943–1944

 Meanwhile, the Chinese forces on the Yunnan front (Y Force) mounted an attack starting in the second half of April, with nearly 75,000 troops crossing the Salween river on a 300 km front.
-Soon some twelve Chinese divisions of 175,000 men, under General Wei Lihuang, were attacking the Japanese 56th Division.
+Soon, some twelve Chinese divisions of 175,000 men, under General Wei Lihuang, were attacking the Japanese 56th Division.
 The Japanese forces in the North were now fighting on two fronts in northern Burma.

 On 17 May, control of the Chindits passed from Slim to Stilwell.
 The Chindits now moved from the Japanese rear areas to new bases closer to Stilwell's front, and were given additional tasks by Stilwell for which they were not equipped.
 They achieved several objectives, but at the cost of heavy casualties.
-By the end of June, they had linked up with Stilwell's forces but were exhausted, and were withdrawn to India.
+By the end of June, they had linked up with Stilwell's forces but were exhausted and were withdrawn to India.

 Also on 17 May, a force of two Chinese regiments, Unit Galahad (Merrill's Marauders) and Kachin guerrillas captured the airfield at Myitkyina.
-The Allies did not immediately follow up this success and the Japanese were able to reinforce the town, which fell only after a siege that lasted until 3 August.
+The Allies did not immediately follow up on this success and the Japanese were able to reinforce the town, which fell only after a siege that lasted until 3 August.
 The capture of Myitkyina airfield nevertheless immediately helped secure the air link from India to Chongqing over the Hump.

 By the end of May, the Yunnan offensive, though hampered by the monsoon rains and lack of air support, succeeded in annihilating the garrison of Tengchong and eventually reached as far as Longling.
 Strong Japanese reinforcements then counterattacked and halted the Chinese advance.